 To halt the decline in braided river bird species by helping those whose interests and activities involve braided rivers, to assist in their protection.

 Globally, there is an increasing demand for sustainable and environmentally friendly products.
 Businesses that can meet this demand have a competitive market edge.
 Hence, gaining accreditation for environmental stewardship is simply good business.
-The Braided River Partnerships Project aims to work with commercial and recreational river users who, through their normal daily operations, can help reverse habitat decline through a wide range of strategies.
+The Braided River Partnerships Project , which ran from 2016-2021, was to work with commercial and recreational river users who, through their normal daily operations, could help reverse habitat decline through a wide range of strategies.

-Tourism operators can benefit by introducing value-added components (see three of our partners, Amuri Jet Wilkin Jets, and Way2Go Heliservices).
+Tourism operators can benefit by introducing value-added components (see three of our partners, Amuri Jet and Wilkin Jets.
 Aligning with the ‘100% Pure’ marketing brand, we can provide marketing materials and strategies to promote the unique nature of New Zealand braided rivers, the birds and their cultural significance as taonga species, what your business is doing to help these rare and endangered species, and how your clients might also help.
 Involving customers in your conservation efforts, even at a very basic level such as counting birds, has proven to be a very effective marketing strategy in other countries.

 Farms, irrigation companies, gravel extractors can enhance braided river bird habitats through a slight change in operations, often at little or no short-term economic cost to your business.
 See Waikuku Beach Farm or Cresslands Contracting to see some of our partner’s stories explaining how they support local river care groups.

 Clarence River Rafting involved their guests in bird counts on the 5-day rafting trips down the Clarence River